mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 ```

 By default, GCE instances run under the context of the GCE service account.
 It has read access to GCS, but not write access.
 For the app to write the GCS, you need to create a service account with GCS write privileges.
 It's also convenient if the GCE VM can write log messages to StackDriver, so I've included that role as well:

+It needs two roles to function correctly:

+* `storage.objectAdmin`: So that processes in the VM can read and write objects to GCS.
+* `logging.logWriter`: So that log output from the VM appears in GCP's StackDriver log interfaces.

+The following commands create a service account and provision it with the necessary privileges:

 ```bash
 SERVICE_ACCOUNT_NAME=flask-demo-app-service-account